phoenixframework/phoenix/guides/realtime/channels.md

 ### Handling Reconnection

 Clients subscribe to topics, and Phoenix stores those subscriptions in an in-memory ETS table.
 If a channel crashes, the clients will need to reconnect to the topics they had previously subscribed to.
 Fortunately, the Phoenix JavaScript client knows how to do this.
 The server will notify all the clients of the crash.
 This will trigger each client's `Channel.onError` callback.
-The clients will attempt to reconnect to the server using an exponential back off strategy.
+The clients will attempt to reconnect to the server using an exponential backoff strategy.
 Once they reconnect, they'll attempt to rejoin the topics they had previously subscribed to.
 If they are successful, they'll start receiving messages from those topics as before.

 ### Resending Client Messages